top of page

 What is your cancellation policy?

 If you need to cancel or reschedule a session, please be respectful and give us at least 24 hours’ notice.
 This should be the exception, though.
 If you have not done the homework or worked on your goals, please do not cancel.
 Every one of our clients is very different, so coaching is a highly iterative, experimental process.
 This means we may have to try several different tactics before we figure out what works for you.
-We realize that many of our clients have experienced repeated soul-crushing failures, and if something is not working, we will work as a team to figure out what went wrong and adjust the plan.
+We realize that many of our clients have experienced repeated soul-crushing failures, and if something is not working, we will work together to figure out what may work better for you and adjust the plan.
 We have many tools in our toolboxes, and one or more are likely to work for YOU!

 What if I have questions not covered here?